l4zz3rj0d/.github/profile/README.md

 I specialize in designing and developing autonomous security systems, combining deep web application pentesting knowledge with production-grade Python engineering.
 My work sits at the intersection of vulnerability research, intelligent automation, and real-world attack simulation.

-Currently interning at **CyArt**, building a 6-agent autonomous web pentesting platform where I own the injection agent layer — covering CMDi (Linux/Windows), SQLi (GET/POST), NoSQLi (MongoDB), and BAC detection.
+Currently interning at **CyArt**, building a multi-agent autonomous web pentesting platform.
+Multiple agent layers, each targeting a different attack class, run in production against real targets.

 My personal projects started as tools I needed that didn't exist.
 Now they're the foundation of **Project Hellhound** — an open source tech collective I founded.